-A recent U.S. District Court opinion from the Northern District of Texas, however, does a thorough job of fully explaining the post-Commonwealth Coatings rift in evident partiality FAA jurisprudence and adopts the broader rule also adopted by the Texas Supreme Court in TUCO.
+Before the Fifth Circuit issued its Positive Software opinion, the district court in the Northern District had used the case to adopt the broader rule also adopted by the Texas Supreme Court in TUCO.
 Positive Software Solutions, Inc. v.
 New Century Mortgage Corp., 337 F.Supp.2d 862, 878-887 (N.D.
 Texas 2004).
-The Court holds "that in nondisclosure cases, an arbitration award must be vacated where there is a reasonable impression of partiality."
+That Court held "that in nondisclosure cases, an arbitration award must be vacated where there is a reasonable impression of partiality."
 Id., at 885.
 The Court refused to apply the Second Circuit cases adopting a heightened standard, explaining that their rule in large part developed from partiality cases in which the potential conflicts were in fact disclosed.
 Id., at 883.
 This distinction seems to be critical: the analytical foundation for evident partiality rulings is the idea that parties ought to be able to choose whether or not to object to a potential conflict.
-Obviously the standard should be stricter in cases in which the potential conflict was disclosed, and the Positive Software Court maintains a clear distinction.
+Obviously the standard should be stricter in cases in which the potential conflict was disclosed, and the Positive Software District Court maintained a clear distinction.

 In nondisclosure cases, therefore, the Northern District clearly rejects the stricter evident partiality analysis which takes place in the Second Circuit and some other federal circuits.
 Finally, the rule in the Southern District of Texas is perhaps less clear, as a recent opinion (dealing with facts which would suggest a partially disclosed conflict as opposed to a fully undisclosed conflict) seems to employ something of a mixture of evident partiality tests.
-Lumnus Global Amazonas, S.A. v.
+Lummus Global Amazonas, S.A. v.
 Aguaytia Energy Del Peru, S.R.
 Ltda., 256 F.Supp.2d 594, 622-29 (S.D.
 Texas 2002).